Craonne: History

 It was the site of the Napoleonic Battle of Craonne in 1814.
-The former town was totally destroyed by artillery during the Nivelle Offensive in World War I, inspiring the song La Chanson de Craonne.
+The former town was totally destroyed by the French artillery during the Nivelle Offensive in World War I, inspiring the song La Chanson de Craonne.
 It had an arboretum.
 The town that exists today was rebuilt from the 1920s.

 Geography

 The river Ailette forms part of the commune's northern border.